Why the Jones Act Matters for Louisiana Seamen

 - The right to a reasonably safe work environment

-- The right to make a claim if injured by negligence
+- The right to file a negligence claim after an onboard injury

-- Additional compensation if a vessel is unseaworthy
+- Additional damages when a vessel is deemed unseaworthy

 Claims of Unseaworthiness Under the Jones Act

-Under the Jones Act, the ship owner is required to keep the vessel seaworthy (or free of preventable hazards) for employees.
+Under the Jones Act, shipowners are required to keep the vessel seaworthy (or free of preventable hazards) for employees.
 A vessel owner is not allowed to shift this obligation to anyone else.
-While there's no hard-and-fast definition of "unseaworthiness" under the law, there are a broad set of conditions that would qualify a ship as unseaworthy.
+While there's no hard-and-fast definition of "unseaworthiness" under the law, there is a broad set of conditions that would qualify a ship as unseaworthy.
 If your ship's unseaworthiness caused your injuries, you can claim more compensation.

-An offshore vessel can be considered unseaworthy due to the following:
+An offshore vessel may be considered unseaworthy due to the following:

 - Improperly stowed cargo